RobertHue/fur-pattern-generator/README.md

 The algorithm used for it is the one defined by David Young.
-It is based on cellular automata and is simulating the pigment-cells (melanocytes) inside of mammals, that are sending out activator and inhibator genes into their
+It is based on cellular automata and is simulating the pigment-cells (melanocytes) inside of mammals, that are sending out activator and inhibitor genes into their neighborhood cells:
-neighborhood:
 - https://users.math.yale.edu/public_html/People/frame/Fractals/Panorama/Biology/Leopard/Leopard.html
 - http://ccl.northwestern.edu/netlogo/models/Fur